mnadeem/enterprise-event-bus/README.md

 		</extensions>
 	</subsystem>
 ```
 * By Default in-momory implemention (Howerver providing datastore implementation would be a trivial task) is provided and hence it identifies the following topic and endpoints, as things are hard coded.
+And hence you have to post to those topics and the following end point should be up to receive the notification

 ```java
 static {